Lessons for Korea from the Financial Crisis

 Hellbeck hopes that the G-20 meeting in Seoul in November 2010 will result in a coordinated, consistent approach that improves the financial situation in all countries.

-considerations in financial institutions are being taken more seriously, post-crisis.
+In the ensuing Q & A session, businessman Tom Coyner asked Hellbeck whether ethical considerations in financial institutions are being taken more seriously, post-crisis.
 Hellbeck answered that banks look for loopholes to find ways to make money, but at the same time he believes that all financial institutions have learned their lessons from the recent catastrophe.
 Hellbeck cautioned that ultimately it's hard to make a general comment about ethical issues because those decisions inevitably come down to individuals.

 And on that optimistic note, the April luncheon lecture came to an end.